OpenPrinting/libcups/PLANS.md

 - Remove all of the shadow entries in the http_t structure
 - Normalize function/structure naming
 - Bump DSO version
+- Use `bool` type for boolean values

+New Prerequisites:

+- C99
+- poll function (WSAPoll on Windows)
+- POSIX threads (emulation on Windows)
+- ZLIB 1.1.x or later (with inflateCopy function)

 Feature work: